-Shared prosperity for all will require reduced inequalities and improved international economic governance.10 calls for reducing inequality within and among countries and strengthening the voice of developing countries in decision-making in global economic and financial institutions.
+Shared prosperity for all will require reduced inequalities and improved international economic governance.
+Sustainable Development Goal 10 calls for reducing inequality within and among countries and strengthening the voice of developing countries in decision-making in global economic and financial institutions.

 Since its establishment in 1964, UNCTAD has been dedicated to empowering and promoting economic inclusion of all.
 UNCTAD contributes to improved regulation and monitoring of global financial markets and institutions, notably through calls for a fairer international economic system.
 A founding principle of UNCTAD's approach to development has been a focus on enhancing representation and voice for developing countries in global economic decision-making.

-We contribute to these objectives by helping to implement special and differential treatment for developing countries in the global trading system any by strengthening the enabling environment by encouragingand other financing mechanisms to countries where the need is greatest.
+We contribute to these objectives by helping to implement special and differential treatment for developing countries in the global trading system any by strengthening the enabling environment by encouraging Foreign Direct Investment (FDI) is an investment involving a long-term relationship and reflecting a lasting interest and control by a resident entity in one economy (foreign direct investor or parent enterprise) in an enterprise resident in an economy other than that of the foreign direct investor (FDI enterprise or affiliate enterprise or foreign affiliate) . and other financing mechanisms to countries where the need is greatest.

 Given the importance of equality and its relevance for all dimensions of sustainable development, SDG Pulse 2019 provides a dedicated analysis of the many faces of inequality.

-- Indicator 10.a.1: Proportion of applied to imports from least developed countries and developing countries with zero-tariff
+- Indicator 10.a.1: Proportion of tariff lines applied to imports from least developed countries and developing countries with zero-tariff

-- Indicator 10.b.1: for development, by recipient and donor countries and type of flow
+- Indicator 10.b.1: Total resource flows for development, by recipient and donor countries and type of flow

 We are sorry that this post was not useful for you!